coralproject/ask-docs/quickstart/index.md

 ## Configuration

-We are using [compose.yml](quickstart/compose.yml) to create all the containers needed to run the Coral system.
+[compose.yml](compose.yml) contains all the containers and network configuration needed to run the Coral ecosystem.

 ### Step 1